bazel-contrib/rules_nodejs/README.md

 We follow semantic versioning.
 Patch releases have bugfixes, minor releases have new features.
 Only major releases (1.x, 2.x) have breaking changes.
 We support [LTS releases](https://blog.bazel.build/2020/11/10/long-term-support-release.html) of Bazel (starting at 4.x), see `SUPPORTED_BAZEL_VERSIONS` in our `/index.bzl` for the list we test against.

 We strive to give you an easy upgrade path when we do introduce a breaking change by documenting a migration path.
-If you use code from an `/internal` path, or the labs package, these are not subject to our support policy and may have breaking changes or removals with no warning or migration path.
+If you use code from an `/internal` path, these are not subject to our support policy and may have breaking changes or removals with no warning or migration path.

 ## Documentation